goshng/polap/src/README.md

 1. polaplib/run-polap-r-data-v2-alpha0.R - command-line processing: use argparser

-2. simplify run-polap-function-archive.sh: this would remove the followings:
+2. simplify polap-cmd-archive.sh: this would remove the followings:

 - polaplib/run-polap-r-contig2edge.R